venomthor2/morgan-osu-skins/README.md

 # morgan-osu-skins
-akia on gatari osu skins poggers
+akia on gatari osu skins poggers (if a link does not work it is because one of the download things we use is down)
 # please keep in mind that some of them are remakes

 # [- + morgan red](https://morgan.s-ul.eu/hHfDd2fD)